 Provide converter output with an automatic magnetically-held contactor with interlock circuit.
 Output contactor must have sufficient capacity to handle rated load, overload, and available short circuit current.
+Contactor must additionally be rated for make / break operation into a 2,500 microfarads capacitance without damage to the converter.

 Contactor must open when any circuit identified in the paragraph SAFETY FUNCTIONS causes the system to shut down.
-Electrically interlock contactor with ON/OFF circuitry so that when the frequency converter is shut down, the contactor opens immediately and remains open.[Conform to the requirements of IEC 60947-4-1.]
+Electrically interlock contactor with ON/OFF circuitry so that when the converter is shut down, the contactor opens immediately and remains open. [ Conform to the requirements of IEC 60947-4-1.]